How To Keep Flood Water Out Of Your House: DIY Tips For Indoor Flooding Prevention

 Be aware of the dangers of burying your head in the sand.
 Then, when you stock up on sandbags before you need them, you can avoid a sell-out situation at your local home improvement store if you live in a flood zone.

-Don’t forget to keep enough in your garage or shed in case you need them.
+Don’t forget to keep enough in your garage or shed if needed.
 The best sand is heavy-bodied and sandy to prevent water from entering the soil.
-Make sure the bags are small and lightweight, and easy to handle.
-A pyramid-shaped barrier will provide more protection than sandbags placed in a random arrangement.
+Make sure the bags are small lightweight, and easy to handle.
+A pyramid-shaped barrier will provide more protection than sandbags in a random arrangement.

 3. Clean your gutters